smnorris/transportingharvestedbiomass/README.md

 #### `run-routing`

-Run the routing analysis and dump output Origin-Destination table to csv:
+Find least cost paths for all combinations of records in the `origins` and `destinations` tables, then dump output Origin-Destination table to csv:

     python thb.py routing <origins csv> <destinations csv> <output OD csv>